-At Ambler we want every pupil to wake up happy to go to school and not wanting to miss a minute just in case they miss something really exciting.
-Our curriculum is the core of this.
+We’d like every pupil at Ambler to wake up happy to go to school and wanting to attend every minute of the day just in case they miss something really exciting!
+Our curriculum is the core of this ideal…

 In order to achieve our aims, we need to ensure children: